stipey75/markdown-cv/index.md

 My skills are:
 * Strong C/C++ experience in more than 20 years of software/firmware develop in various sectors.
-* Rust addicted: self learner and I strongly desire to make Rust my daily coding language.
+* Rust addicted: self learner and I strongly desire to make Rust my daily coding language, introducing it in some tools for develop and some small tests on embedded devices.
 * Daily user of Git, Bitbucket and Jira.
 * Teamworking lover.
 * Continuous integration of software modules.